 Program customization

-Customize your course with 3 different types of teaching units: Non-Core, Transversal and In-Lab.
+Customize your course with three different types of teaching units: Non-Core, Cross-Disciplinary, and In-Lab.

-Introduction to a new discipline, enabling the development of an interdisciplinary spirit
+Introduction to a new discipline, enabling the development of an interdisciplinary mindset

 No prior knowledge or skills are required, but commitment and active participation are expected.

-Additional dates may be communicated by teachers at a later date.
+Additional dates may be announced later by teachers.

 Mediterranean Ecosystems